 This is the most well-known step.
 Once the product requirements document is established, the development phase can start.
-The goal of this phase is to create an application that meets the needs identified in the previous steps, and as the needs generally evolve and new ideas of implementation may arise during the implementation phase, it is generally advised to use a methodology that allows flexibility and proactivity.
+The goal of this phase is to create an application that meets the needs identified in the previous steps.
+As the needs generally evolve and new ideas of implementation may arise during the implementation phase, it is generally advised to use a methodology that allows flexibility and proactivity.

 With each iteration in Agile methodology, we make sure that development is achieved towards the goals defined in the product requirements document.

-The product requirements documentation should be used to implement all features, an efficient approach should be chosen in order to make sure the codes are behaving as expected by the specification document.
+The product requirements documentation should be used to implement all features, and an efficient approach should be chosen in order to make sure the codes are behaving as expected by the specification document.
 TDD is one approach that aims to make sure that tests are dressed to test and simulate real behavior.
-Testing helps actors involved in the web application development process understand the code purposes and makes the hand out process easier.
-Good code coverage has proven to minimize bugs and is proof of the good design for easy post-production support and maintenance, easy system evolution.
+Testing helps actors involved in the web application development process understand the code’s purposes and makes the handout process easier.
+Good code coverage has proven to minimize bugs and is proof of the good design for easy post-production support and maintenance and easy system evolution.

 THE TESTING PHASE

-This phase is also called the User Acceptance Test.
-During that phase, a test group of users validates the set of features and report bugs if any, if there are changes to be made, they can be discussed with the project manager who will advise about the best way to take inputs and feedback into consideration.
+The testing phase is critical in ensuring the web application is reliable, secure, and performs well.
+Performance testing, security testing, compatibility testing, user acceptance testing, and quality assurance testing are performed in this phase.
+For example, during the user acceptance test, a test group of users validates the set of features and report bugs, if any.
+If there are changes to be made, they can be discussed with the project manager, who will advise about the best way to take inputs and feedback into consideration.

 THE DEPLOYMENT AND POST-PRODUCTION PHASE

-Once every feature in a given release was validated and all the bugs reported fixed, the deployment phase can start, it may be a first launch or deployment of the new release, this is the moment when the web application will run in its real environment.
+Once every feature in a given release is validated and all the bugs reported fixed, the deployment phase can start.
+It may be the first launch or deployment of the new release; this is the moment when the web application will run in its real environment.

-Some behaviors only appear in a production environment such as load balancer performance, it is important to allow times for support and maintenance in order to fix any bugs or performance issues that are discovered after the application went live.
+Some behaviors only appear in a production environment, such as load balancer performance; it is important to allow time for support and maintenance to fix any bugs or performance issues that are discovered after the application goes live.

-New ideas for extension may appear once the application is up and running, the post-production phase is the best moment to talk about other needs.
+New ideas for extension may appear once the application is up and running; the post-production phase is the best moment to discuss other needs.

-The table below summarizes the lifecycle and expected output/delivery from each step.
+The table below summarizes each step’s lifecycle and expected output/delivery.

 WHO IS INVOLVED IN THE WEB APPLICATION DEVELOPMENT PROCESS FLOW?